Site Overlay

 It’s not possible to sell ethical milk.”

 How can I claim to be an animal lover if I turn a blind eye to all of this?
 If I support these terrible and painful practices in the name of getting to “enjoy” ice cream or cheese?
 Watching a man drag away a newborn cow, or seeing a mama cow chase the trailer full of baby cows not even two days old was enough for me to make everything dairy lose its appeal.
+I am haunted regularly by these horrific images.
+I can’t unsee or unlearn these things.
 Thankfully there are ways to make ice cream that don’t require stealing cow’s milk that’s intended for baby cows, not humans.
-And there are plenty of plant foods that provide calcium– cow’s milk and its related products are not required for good health, as I’ve learned from a book called The China Study by T. Colin Campbell and son, Thomas Campbell.
+And there are plenty of plant foods that provide calcium– cow’s milk and its related products are not required for good health and are actually HARMFUL to us, as I’ve learned from a book called The China Study by T. Colin Campbell and son, Thomas Campbell.
+Contrary to what the dairy industry, the government and Big Pharma wants you to believe, milk does NOT do a body good.
+Countries like the US who consume dairy products have a higher incidence of osteoporosis –the very disease that the industry claims milk helps us avoid!

 After learning how the dairy industry works, it was very easy for me to stop consuming these products.
 Is it convenient?
-No. Is it always easy?
-No.
+Not always.
+Is it always easy?
+Not always.

 But I have never been prouder of myself.
 I have never felt more free, and happy to be out of the cycle of death and torture that happens behind closed doors every single day.
 I can’t save all of the animals, but I can stop supporting cruelty with my dollars and my actions.

-Since adopting a whole foods, plant-based diet, I have learned that our insatiable appetite for animal meat is driving the destruction of the rain forest in Brazil.
+Since adopting a whole foods, plant-based diet /vegan diet, I have learned that our insatiable appetite for animal meat is driving the destruction of the rain forest in Brazil.
 Acres and acres of forest are being cut down and burned so Americans can “enjoy” a steak or a burger.
 This and our agricultural habitats around the world are contributing to climate change.
 Raising animals so humans can consume meat instead of raising plants so humans can consume plants is a wasteful and unnecessary practice, carried on only because humans have grown up eating meat, and falsely believing they need it to thrive.
+Does it make sense that we can raise food to support 8 billion animals for food, but not 8 billion people?
+We could skip the feed-the-animals-step and just feed the people.

 How can I say I’m an environmentalist if I support these practices?
 How can I say I love nature, animals and the earth if I’m not willing to make changes that directly benefit these things?
 Is it fair to claim I’m too old to change, or that it’s too hard, or too inconvenient, that it’s too unpopular?
 I cannot say I care about the earth and at the same time just continue on eating animals and supporting with my dollars these destructive practices.